jaiswaladi246/Python-4-DevOps/README.md

 - Day 4: 🧠 Control Flow and Loops - Understanding control structures and loops in Python.
 - Day 5: 🛠️ Functions and Modules - Writing reusable code with functions and modules.

-**Exercise**: Write a Python script that automates the creation of virtual environments for different projects.
+**Exercise**: Write a Python script showcasing the use of python datatypes, handling files, control flow loops, functions & modules.

 **Day 6-10: Networking and Automation 🌐**